bscottnz/project-setup-webpack-notes/README.md

 npm install --save-dev style-loader css-loader sass-loader node-sass
 ```

 - To use these loaders, we need to update `webpack.config.js`.
 In `webpack.config.js`, add the following to `module.exports`.
 This will apply the loaders to any files ending with `.scss`.
+If you are not using sass, then use `test: /\.css$/` and remove `sass-loader` from the `use` array in this and all the following code examples.

 ```js
 module: {